opentechinstitute/commotion-docs/commotionwireless.net/docs/cck/installing-configuring/install-tplink-router/index.md

 <p>6.
 The router will reboot.
 Wait a few minutes, and then go to http://thisnode in your Web browser.
 If you see the Commotion screen, congratulations!
 You now have a Commotion wireless router!</p>
 <p><img src="/files/CCK-Install_TP-Link_Commotion_thisnode.png" style="max-width:400px;" /></p>

+<p>&nbsp;</p>

-<p>You can continue to the <a href="/docs/cck/installing-configuring/configure-commotion">Configure Commotion</a> module.
-Those instructions provide guidance on how to configure the Commotion software for the first time.</p>
+<p>You should continue to the <a href="/docs/cck/installing-configuring/configure-commotion">Configure Commotion</a> document next.
+It provides instructions on how to configure the Commotion software for the first time.</p>
 </section>

 <section id="section-definitions">